Code-Institute-Submissions/Milestone-Project-Literary-Edinburgh/README.md

 * I learned how to style the linear-gradient method and centralized call to action button of the landing page on the following Udemy course (though the images, linear gradient values, and button, the button being from Bootstrap, themselves differ from those on that course): https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/
 * The social media link icons code in the footer was adapted from that in the Bootstrap mini project of the User Centric Frontend Development module.
 * The code for the “Return to the top of the page” buttons was taken, and slightly adapted, from that given on the following web page: https://www.computerhope.com/issues/ch001475.htm#:~:text=In%20your%20HTML%20code%2C%20find%20the%20opening%20%3Cbody%3E,you%20back%20to%20the%20top%20of%20the%20page
-* I learned how to structure the navigation image gallery on the “Sights and activities" page, though it appears here as a heavily edited version with image content, text centering, brightness and hover effects coded by me, on the following web page: https://www.w3schools.com/bootstrap/bootstrap_images.asp
+* I learned how to structure the navigation image gallery on the “Sights and activities" page, though it appears here as a heavily edited version with row and column structure, image content, text centering, brightness and hover effects coded by me, on the following web page: https://www.w3schools.com/bootstrap/bootstrap_images.asp
 * Images on the “Sights and activities” page were centered using code I learned in the following tutorial: https://www.w3schools.com/howto/howto_css_image_center.asp

 ### Media: